bytinggames/EmptyGame/readme.md

-how to setup:
+#How To Setup
-	do NOT clone this repository.
+1. do NOT clone this repository.
-	instead download both batch files from this directory to your projects directory on your computer.
+1. instead download both batch files from this directory to your projects directory on your computer.
-	Execute the first batch file.
+1. Execute the first batch file.
-	Execute the second with admin rights.
+1. Execute the second with admin rights.